RudraUX/jwt-server/README.md

 # jwt-server
 Dot net api to create JWT

-Dummy template with JWT and Refresh Token.
+Template with JWT and Refresh Token.